 The Role of Hormones During Menopause

-Hormonal levels are maintained by part of the brain called the hypothalamus.
+Hormonal levels are maintained by the part of the brain called the hypothalamus.
 If a body organ decreases production of a hormone, the hypothalamus can sense that and “instructs” the organ to make more.

-Not unlike someone who becomes hard of hearing and starts to miss out on communication, aged hypothalamus loses some of its ability to receive signals from the rest of the body.
+Not unlike someone who becomes hard of hearing and starts to miss out on communication, when aged hypothalamus loses some of its ability to receive signals from the rest of the body.
 As a result, fewer signals are received by the hypothalamus, fewer signals are sent to make hormones.

 Over time, the ovaries produce less and less estrogen.
 This drop in hormone levels is what triggers menopausal symptoms.
 Now we can view the menopause is the hormonal imbalance that results from aging of the hypothalamus.